AbhyudayPatel/AbhyudayPatel/Readme.md

 # Hii, this is Abhyuday...
-🔭 I’m currently working on Multimodal Agents<br>👯 I’m looking to collaborate on Agents, Deep learning, Computer vision projects<br>🤝 I’m looking for help with MLOps and product development<br>🌱 I’m currently learning NLP and System design<br>🎯 1-Year Goal – Advancing expertise in Audio and Video generation<br>🚀 Long-Term Vision – Bridging multimodal intelligence with real-world impact especially in healthcare
+🔭 I’m currently working on Multimodal Agents<br>👯 I’m looking to collaborate on Agents, Deep learning, Computer vision projects<br>🤝 I’m looking for help with MLOps and product development<br>🎯 1-Year Goal – Advancing expertise in Audio and Video generation<br>🚀 Long-Term Vision – Bridging multimodal intelligence with real-world impact especially in healthcare

 ## 🌐 Socials: